harishbsrinivas/AWSSAA-C02/README.md

 * Compliance mode
 Cannot be overwritten or deleted by any users even by the root user of the account.Retention period once set cannot be shortened or changed.

-Retention period specified how long the items are protected from being overwritten or deleted. once a retention period ends the objects can be overwritten or deleted unless there is also a legal hold applied to the object.
+Retention period specified how long the items are protected from being overwritten or deleted.
+Once a retention period ends the objects can be overwritten or deleted unless there is also a legal hold applied to the object.
 Legal hold can be applied b any user who has the s3putlegalhold permissions.

-very similar to the S3 Object lock but applies to glacier.
+Very similar to the S3 Object lock but applies to glacier.

 ## S3 bucket URLS